-Dealing with an addiction of any kind is never easy, especially when addicted to drugs and alcohol for years and even decades.
-When you have a friend, or loved one who has become addicted to using any substance but they are in denial of their addiction, helping them may seem overwhelming and nearly impossible.
-However, with enough patience and understanding it is possible to help those who are addicted to drugs and alcohol to admit their addiction and to overcome it altogether, allowing them to regain control of their lives.
+Dealing with an addiction of any kind is never easy, especially when addicted to drugs or alcohol for years and even decades.
+When you have a friend or loved one who is dealing with addiction to any substance but they are in denial about addiction, helping them may seem overwhelming and nearly impossible.
+However, with enough patience and understanding, it is possible to help those who are addicted to drugs or alcohol to admit their addiction and overcome it all together, allowing them to regain control of their lives.

-Any time you are attempting to help a friend or a loved one to overcome an addiction, it is essential to get educated on addiction and coping with them yourself.
-Understanding how addiction begins, treatments available and various rehab centers that are near you and that may be right for your loved one or friend.
-The more you know about addiction, the easier it is for you to understand any hesitation or resistance you are likely to be met with when talking to someone who is in denial about their addiction.
+Anytime you are attempting to help a friend or loved one overcome an addiction, it is essential to get educated on addiction by understanding how addiction begins, treatments available, and various rehab centers that may be right for your loved one or friend.
+The more you know about addiction, the easier it is for you to understand any hesitation or resistance you are likely to meet when talking to someone who is in denial about addiction.

-Creating a dialogue is the first step to communicating openly with an individual who has become addicted to using drugs or alcohol.
+Creating a dialogue is the first step to communicating openly with an individual who is addicted to drugs or alcohol.
 Understanding why your loved one is using any substance is possible by talking openly about any potential issues or problems they may be facing in their everyday life.
-Becoming an active listener is necessary if you are working with someone who vehemently denies they are addicted to using drugs and alcohol, regardless of how resistant they are to discuss the issue.
-When you are actively listening, and engaging in conversation while allowing yourself to be a shoulder to lean on, you are more likely to have the ability to discuss the abuse of drugs and alcohol openly.
+Becoming an active listener is necessary if you are working with someone who vehemently denies they are addicted to drugs or alcohol.
+Regardless of how much they are in denial about addiction and how resistant they are to discuss the issue, try to open up a discussion.
+When you are actively listening, and engaging in conversation while allowing yourself to be a shoulder to lean on, you are more likely to have the ability to discuss the abuse of drugs or alcohol openly.

 It is essential to keep an open mind when working with difficult individuals who are adamant about not having an addiction.
 Remaining attentive and understanding is imperative to keep your friend or loved one from isolating themselves and going further into their addiction.
 Always keeping an open mind and answering questions while offering support is one way to let the person know you are there for them, regardless of whether they are faced with an addiction of their own.